Everything's Better When You Hire Better

 2. Connect Fast

-Find out the goals and aspirations of your new recruit and connect with them on a deeper level.
+Find out your new recruit’s goals and connect with them on a deeper level.
 Many hiring managers make the mistake of focusing exclusively on their needs during the hiring process.

 3. Share Performance Results